 The Kawasaki Heavy Industries & CSR Qingdao Sifang C151C is an electric multiple unit (EMU) train procured for service on the North South Line (NSL) and East West Line (EWL).
 Slated to enter service in 2019, these are the sixth generation of rolling stock, purchased to add additional capacity on both lines.

 Twelve trainsets comprising six cars each were procured, manufactured from 2017 to 2019 by Kawasaki Heavy Industries and CSR Sifang in Qingdao, China.

-These trains are projected to enter service in the second half of 2018.
+Six C151C trains are projected to enter service in September 2018, with the remaining six trains by the end of 2018.